 This would include things like building up your emergency fund, saving for retirement, and even storing money in a health savings account (HSA) and paying for life insurance.

 While how much you set aside will depend on your retirement goals, monthly income, and monthly expenses, anywhere between 10-20% is a good starting point.
-Some people will even save 50% or more depending on their long term goals (i.e. to reach financial freedom or financial independence).
+Some people will even save 50% or more, depending on their long-term goals (i.e., to achieve financial freedom or financial independence).